GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ```

 # **C++: EXCEPTION**
 An exception is an inexecutable code error due to incorrect coding or input.
 Because it is not an error filtered upon compilation, a successfully built program immediately halts when encountering an exception.
-C language has keywords and code blocks for handling exceptions: `throw`, `try` and `catch`, and more.
+C++ language has keywords and code blocks for handling exceptions: `throw`, `try` and `catch`, and more.
 Exception handling aims to provide a stable program without any halt or crash.

 ## `try`/`catch` Blocks
 The `try` and `catch` block pair handles exceptions that occurred during the program execution.
 The paragraphs below explain the purpose of each code block.